lorecrafting/eos-bpjson-api/README.md

 ## Summary
 This service contains the following resources:
-1. `cacheBPjson` Lambda function that executes once every 24 hours to scrape the BP.json of top 50 Block Producer's by count and caches into a dynamoDb table.
+1. `cacheBpJson` Lambda function that executes once every 24 hours to scrape the BP.json of top 50 Block Producer's by count and caches into a dynamoDb table.
 2. `getAllProducers` Lambda function that retrieves cached bp.json files with updated vote counts appended to the response.
 3. A public endpoint using AWS API Gateway.
 4. DynamoDB table that holds the cached bp.json files